-Section 800-40.
+Section 800-50.
 Stormwater Peak Flow Design Criteria.

-800-40.1 Whenever a Stormwater Management Report indicates that an adverse impact from stormwater runoff is expected to result from the development of a property, that project shall be provided with stormwater detention facilities.
-The meaning of "adverse impact" shall apply when pre-development flows did not cause difficulties and post-development flows do.
+800-50.1 Whenever a stormwater management report indicates that an adverse impact from stormwater runoff is expected to result from the development of a property, that project shall be provided with stormwater management facilities that provide storage (i.e., detention, extended detention, or retention) as discussed in the Gwinnett County Stormwater Management Manual.
+The meaning of "adverse impact" shall apply when predevelopment flows did not cause difficulties and post-development flows do.
 Difficulties shall include, but not be limited to, situations where 25-year velocities exceed the non-erosive velocity of the stream, habitable structures are shown to be subject to increased depth of flooding for any frequency up to and including the regulatory flood, and stormwater facilities that cannot carry the design storm in accordance with these regulations.